Sunset Institute Press

 The second objective is to show that leadership is not an exact science, but a process.
 It would be easier if it were.
-No exact equation or set of steps exist that lead to great leadership.
+No exact equation or set of steps exists that lead to great leadership.
 The more I study and observe leadership, the more I am convinced it is an understanding of many simple principles about life.
-Good leadership starts with clear understanding of the basic purpose for existence.
+Good leadership starts with a clear understanding of the basic purpose for existence.
 Why does a particular organization exist?
 Why was it created?
 Good leadership begins with an understanding of answers to these questions and continues with a deep understanding of people.
 What motivates people?
 What do people need and want?
 Still, there is more to becoming a great leader.
-Leaders must have an under-standing of the future.
+Leaders must have an understanding of the future.
 Vision is an inseparable part of leadership.
 But all of these cannot be acquired by a straightforward, calculated methodology.
-Becoming a leader requires a lifetime of study, application and growth in leadership skills.
-The intent of this book is to give a foundation and guide to this lifetime pursuit of learning leadership.
+Becoming a leader requires a lifetime of study, application, and growth in leadership skills.
+The intent of this book is, to give a foundation and guide to this lifetime pursuit of learning leadership.

 The third objective is to outline principles for successful leaders.
-We will examine principles of leader-ship practiced by some of history’s most successful leaders.
+We will examine principles of leadership practiced by some of history’s most successful leaders.
 Each of these will bring us closer to the lifestyle of an effective leader.
 To acquire these as a part of our everyday lives, we must meditate upon them, put them into practice and nurture them constantly as a part of the natural fabric of our lives.
 Each principle will be illustrated by examples from the past.

 To aid the accomplishment of these four objectives, the book is divided into two major sections.
 The first is devoted to the understanding of the process of leadership, and the second is devoted to leadership principles.